grablab/openhand_node/README.md

 `$ python lib_robotis_mod.py -d '/dev/ttyUSB0' --scan`   __OR__
 `$ python lib_robotis_mod.py -d 'COM9' --scan`

 NOTE: This process can often be difficult to cancel out of in Windows (use ```ctrl + \``` in unix-based systems).
 Once dynamixels are found, you may close out of and restart the terminal without any changes to the configuration.
+If no dynamixels are found and you are using linux, please ensure the com ports are open (see IMPORTANT NOTE FOR LINUX USERS).
 If you have multiple dynamixels (daisy chain) connected and you are missing an ID for one or more motors, it is likely that there are motors in your system that share the same (address) ID, or an ID of 0 is used (invalid for Protocol 2).
 In this event, you will have to change the ID of matching motors so that they are unique in your system.
 While connecting just one motor to the serial module, you can run the following command:

 #### Setting New ID for Dynamixel Motors: